vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 ngula &c ← Austro-aṣ; but prob. same word as “stick”.’
 Cf. Mayrhofer, KEWA ṣv.

-19 The Atharvavedapariśiṣṭa 40, dealing with the Pāśupatavrata, contains the following interesting passage, specifying what should be given to the initiated brahmin: tato ’sya mau˜
+19 The Atharvavedapariśiṣṭa 40, dealing with the Pāśupatavrata, contains the following interesting passage, specifying what should be given to the initiated brahmin: tato ’sya mauñjiṁprayacchati  k

-njiṁprayacchati  k

 sāvitryā tu daṇd